kalewelsh/Solar-Energy-Forecasting/README.md

 * I achieved best performance with a single LSTM layer and a single dense layer.

 ![](https://github.com/kalewelsh/Solar-Energy-Forecasting/blob/main/image.png)

 The model achieved near it's optimal validation performance after around 8 epochs.
+Thise means that the model learned how to make predictions on unseen data as well as it was going to after about 8 cycles of learning through the enitre training dataset.
+If I were to continue training the model for longer then it would lead to overfitting and poor performance on the testing dataset.